 Investment Real Estate

 If you own commercial property, your renters can sue you for various reasons.
-For example, claims made for injuries resulting from property defects inside and outside of the residence.
+For example, claims were made for injuries resulting from property defects inside and outside the residence.
 First, be sure you have the right coverage and are not overpaying.
 Secondly, eliminate any personal liability concern for excess claims by holding title to any investment property in either a Corporation or an LLC.
 Moreover, a Series LLC allows you to separate liabilities from each property if you own more than one investment property.

-Long Term Health Care
+Long-Term Health Care

 Living Trusts and Asset Protection

-At the end of your life, or if you become incapacitated, property or bank accounts in your name, are at risk of Probate.
+At the end of your life, or if you become incapacitated, property or bank accounts in your name are at risk of Probate.

 - A Will must be probated.
 The rule is no one can legally sign your name.
 Therefore, all assets in your name are subject to the complete probate process at your death or incapacity.
 This court process averages 18 months and is costly.